Setting up a dataset with R

 Checking and changing variable properties

-- A descriptive title that summaries what the variable is (e.g., 'Gender')
+- Best practice is to use a descriptive title that summarizes what the variable is (e.g., 'Gender')

 - Give variable Descriptions (optional but recommended)